Andy Otten

-Andrew Otten (born 15 May 1989) is a former professional Australian rules football player who played for the Adelaide Football Club in the Australian Football League (AFL).
+Andrew Otten (born 15 February 1989) is a former professional Australian rules football player who played for the Adelaide Football Club in the Australian Football League (AFL).
 Otten was Adelaide’s second selection in the 2007 National Draft, pick 27 overall, having recorded strong results at the 2007 NAB AFL Draft Camp ranking in the top 2% for the vertical leap (92 cm), top ten for agility and the top 20% for the beep test (14.2).

 Early life

 Otten attended Whitefriars College in Donvale, graduating in 2007.
-He played junior football for the Whitehorse Colts, located in Box Hill North.
+He played junior football for YJFL club Whitehorse Colts, located in Box Hill North.
 Otten played basketball in his teen years.